Juan C Garibay

 Biography

-His publications have been featured in the Journal of Higher Education, Research in Higher Education, the Review of Higher Education, the Journal of Diversity in Higher Education, the American Educational Research Journal, the Journal of Latinos and Education, and the Journal of Research in Science Teaching, among others.
-His research has been generously funded by the Spencer Foundation and Russell Sage Foundation.
-Garibay is an associate editor for the Journal of Higher Education.
+Professor Garibay’s research has been generously funded by the Spencer Foundation and Russell Sage Foundation.
+He serves as an associate editor for the Journal of Higher Education.
+His publications have been featured in the Review of Higher Education, the Journal of Higher Education, Research in Higher Education, the Journal of Diversity in Higher Education, the American Educational Research Journal, the Journal of Latinos and Education, and the Journal of Research in Science Teaching, among others.

+In 2020, Professor Garibay was named a Spencer Foundation Postdoctoral Fellow for his work on STEM bachelor’s degree recipients’ social justice outcomes at Minority-serving institutions (MSI) and non-MSIs.
 He received his Ph.D. and M.A. in higher education and organizational change, and B.S. in applied mathematics all from the University of California, Los Angeles.
 While at UCLA, he served as a research analyst for the Higher Education Research Institute, the Center for the Study of Inequality, and the Office of Faculty Diversity and Development.
 Prior to graduate school, Garibay worked for a community-based environmental justice organization in his hometown of Wilmington, California.
-In 2020, Garibay was named a Spencer Foundation Postdoctoral Fellow.
 He comes from a working-class Mexican immigrant family and was a first-generation college student.

 Education